Clicky

-God Helps Those Who Help Themselves: A View From The Biblical Perspective
+Does God Help Those Who Help Themselves?
+A Biblical Perspective

 The phrase “God helps those who help themselves” has spawned varied opinions and interpretations in recent times.
 The words express the inherent gracious concern of our Creator toward His most prized creation in the world.
 At the same time, the phrase also inculcates the positive values and character traits in life that believers must espouse—industry, hard work, patience, and perseverance.

 The phrase originates from a trail of historical narratives.
-It stems from understanding His grace towards humanity and the need for people to take self-initiative in all their pursuits.
-In ancient Greece, the earliest version reveals the work of storyteller Aesop, who wove this proverb into one of his tales called Hercules and the Wagoneer.
+It stems from understanding God’s grace towards humanity and the need for people to take self-initiative in all their pursuits.
+In ancient Greece, the earliest record can be traced back to Aesop’s fables.
+Aesop weaved this proverb into one of his tales, Hercules and the Wagoneer.
 It says, “The gods help them that help themselves.”

-Benjamin Franklin was a deist who didn’t entirely believe in God’s word.
-Today, our society is engulfed by the concepts of self-help and self-reliance.
-It ushers in the sheer belief that we can accomplish things based on our own merit without faith.
+However, Ben Franklin was a deist who didn’t entirely believe in God’s word.
+As Christians, we should be wary of this.
+We might even find ourselves disagreeing with the message of “Poor Richard’s Almanac.”
+The concepts of self-help and self-reliance currently engulf our society.
+It reflects the belief that we can accomplish things based on our merit without faith.

 Is This Saying Biblical?

-When we examine the Bible, we cannot find any verse that contains all the words: “Does God Help Those Who Help Themselves?”
+When we examine the Bible, we cannot find any passage that answers the question or contains the saying, “Does God help those who help themselves?”
 Ironically, a 2017 Barna study reveals that 52 percent of practicing Christians strongly agree that the Bible teaches that God helps those who help themselves.
-The dilemma is further complicated by the Biblical truth that we must possess initiative in our endeavors and work hard on our worthy pursuits.

-We wonder and are stopped in our tracks, as we unquestionably believe and expect that God helps only if we move and flex our muscles.
-We tend to believe the Almighty will ignore us if we just let our problems and concerns pass their time.
-Hence, failure is our destiny if we don’t take action.
+We wonder and are stopped in our tracks, as we unquestionably believe and expect that God will help us only if we act.
+We tend to believe the Almighty will ignore us if we just let our problems and concerns pass.
+Hence, failure is our destiny if we don’t take action, but it helps to remember that even at our lowest points, God helps us.

 Because of our fallen and imperfect nature, we don’t possess the power and capability to overcome the intrinsic pain and brokenness we experience.
-We all suffer from sin, sickness, troubles, and death.
+We all suffer from sin, sickness, trouble, and death.
 But Christ died for us, sinners.
-Only in Jesus Christ can we have hope and conquer all these infirmities.
+It is through the Lord Jesus Christ that we can have hope, receive mercy, and conquer all these adversaries.

 We need not do any magnificent work or good deed for the Lord, ourselves, or other people.
-Only through faith, sincere reverence, and obedience to our Creator can we access all the help He alone can provide.
+Only through faith, sincere reverence, and obedience to our Creator can we find grace and access all the help the Lord alone can provide.

 Silhouette Of A Helping Person And God Helps Those Who Help Themselves